easy-graph/easy-graph.github.io/docs/_sources/reference.rst.txt

-Reference
+EasyGraph API
 =========

-For now, EasyGraph has implemented graph computation functions, including fundamental methods, for example, connected/biconnected components, community detection, PageRank; as well as advanced methods, for example, structure hole spanners detection, graph embedding.
-All of these functions are implemented with Python language in EasyGraph, even if the original authors of some graph computing methods are using different language, C and C++, for instance.
+At this point, EasyGraph has integrated a variety of graph computation functions, including fundamental methods such as connected and biconnected components, community detection, and PageRank, as well as advanced methods like structural hole spanners detection and graph embedding.
+Despite that some graph computing methods were originally implemented with other languages such as C and C++, all these functionalities are now encapsulated within EasyGraph and implemented using Python.

-With the help of EasyGraph, users can easily try and compare different graph computation methods in the same platform.
+EasyGraph enables users to easily experiment with and compare different graph computation methods within the same platform.

 .. toctree::
     :maxdepth: 2